 To buy or sell assets like stocks, debt, and commodities, you need a way to keep track of who owns what.
-Financial markets today accomplish this through a complex chain of brokers, exchanges, central security depositories, clearing houses, and custodian banks.
+Financial markets today accomplish this through a complex chain of brokers, exchanges, central security depositories, clearinghouses, and custodian banks.
 These different parties have been built around an outdated system of paper ownership that is not only slow but can be inaccurate and prone to deception.

 Say you want to buy a share of Apple stock.
 You might place an order through a stock exchange, which matches you with a seller.
 In the old days, that meant you’d spend cash in exchange for a certificate of ownership for the share.

-To settle and clear an order on an exchange involves multiple intermediaries and points of failure.
+Settling and clearing an order on an exchange involves multiple intermediaries and points of failure.

 Not only is this system inefficient, but it’s also imprecise.
-Security transactions take between 1 to 3 days to settle because everyone’s books have to be updated and reconciled at the end of the day.
+Securities transactions take between 1 and 3 days to settle because everyone’s books have to be updated and reconciled at the end of the day.
 Because there are so many different parties involved, transactions often have to be manually validated.
 Each party charges a fee.

 Blockchain technology promises to revolutionize financial markets by creating a decentralized database of unique, digital assets.
-With a distributed ledger, it’s possible to transfer the rights to an asset through cryptographic tokens.
+With a distributed ledger, it’s possible to transfer the rights to an asset through cryptographic tokens, representing assets “off-chain.”
 While Bitcoin and Ethereum have accomplished this with purely digital assets, new blockchain companies are working on ways to tokenize real-world assets, from stocks to real estate to gold.

 The potential for disruption is massive.
-The four largest custody banks in the US — State Street, BNY Mellon, Citi, and JP Morgan — each oversees over $15+ trillion worth of assets under custody.
-While fees are typically lower than .02%, profits come from the sheer volume of assets.
-Using the blockchain, tokenized securities have the potential to cut out middlemen such as custodian banks altogether, lowering asset exchange fees.
+The four largest custody banks in the US — State Street, BNY Mellon, Citi, and JP Morgan — each oversee over $12T of assets under custody.
+While fees typically represent a small percentage, profits come from the sheer volume of assets.
+Using blockchain technology, tokenized securities have the potential to cut out middlemen such as custodian banks altogether, lowering asset exchange fees.

-Further, through smart contracts, tokenized securities can work as programmable equity — paying out dividends or performing stock buybacks through a couple lines of code.
-Finally, putting real-world assets on the blockchain has the potential to usher in broader, global access to markets.
+Further, through smart contracts, tokenized securities can work as programmable equity — paying out dividends or performing stock buybacks through a couple of lines of code.
+Finally, putting real-world assets on blockchain technology has the potential to usher in broader, global access to markets.

-Last June, Chain, an enterprise-focused blockchain company Chain — since acquired by Stellar — successfully orchestrated live transactions between the Nasdaq and Citi’s banking infrastructure via integration.
-Meanwhile, Overstock’s CEO is launching a trading platform called tZero, which wants to create a blockchain-backed dark pool, or private exchange, for securities that might be listed on the Nasdaq.
+In 2017, enterprise-focused blockchain company Chain — since acquired by Stellar — successfully orchestrated live transactions between Nasdaq and Citi’s banking infrastructure via integration.
+Meanwhile, Overstock’s CEO launched a trading platform called tZERO, which aims to create a blockchain-backed dark pool, or private exchange, for securities that might be listed on the Nasdaq.

-While tokenized assets are a hugely promising use case for the blockchain, the biggest hurdle is regulatory.
-It’s still unclear if ownership on the blockchain is legally binding, while tokens remain an ambiguous term that don’t currently have legal standing.
+While tokenized assets are a promising use case for blockchain technology, regulation remains an important hurdle to consider.
 Regulatory and legislative guidance will be key to the success of these nascent projects.